 ** There are four labs, but only three will contribute to this mark, each 4% (the remaining lab is preparation for presentation).

 *** There are four tutorials, each contributing 2%.

-Over the final week of semester 2, a series of mini-conferences will take place for Psychology 2B students.
-Students will prepare (in groups) short presentations on specific topics and present (individually) to fellow students.
+The final assessment will be short recorded presentations explaining an aspect of Perception Psychology.
 The presentations are expected to be simple and suitable for non-expert audience.
 The aim of this activity is to practice the highly useful skill of presenting one's ideas in a clear and convincing manner — something that is useful in many job and everyday life situations.

 The presentations are assessed by tutors and will contribute towards the final course mark (20%).

 All marks that are returned to students throughout the year are provisional until confirmed by the Exam Board in June.

 Lab reports are expected to be handed in within 48 hours from the end of the respective tutorial or lab.
 For each calendar day that work is late, the mark will be reduced by 5%.
 On day 6, those who have still not submitted the work receive a mark of zero.

 Entry to Psychology honours (years 3 and 4) requires a mean mark of 50% or above for Psychology 2A and Psychology 2B combined, and a mark of 40% or above in Research Methods and Statistics, all at the first attempt.
 In addition, students must have obtained at least 200 credits over years 1 and 2.

 A student whose overall final mark is a fail (< 40%) at the first attempt, must take a resit examination.
 Normally, the marks of other assessment components are not carried forward, unless the exam board decides otherwise.